 We fund pioneering research to improve survival rates and reduce the harm caused by brain tumours.
 This is led by our research strategy, with the most promising projects selected using rigorous peer review.

-Our new Research Strategy defines our priorities to 2020 as we aim to create a world where brain tumours are defeated.
-The Strategy is led by patient, international professionals and key opinion leaders working in the field.
-All grant calls will focus on the research priorities higlighted in the strategy and all grant applications must address specifically the priority outlined in the call text.
+Our current Research Strategy defines our priorities to 2020 as we aim to create a world where brain tumours are defeated.
+The Strategy is led by patients, international professionals and key opinion leaders working in the field.
+All grant calls will focus on the research priorities highlighted in the strategy and all grant applications must address specifically the priority outlined in the call text.

 We fund research through a fair, open and transparent process.
 This process is called peer review, recognised as best practice in awarding research grants.
 We are proud members of the Association of Medical Research Charities (AMRC), which governs this process.

 Peer review is recognised as best practice in awarding research grants, with each application subject to review by independent experts in the field.
 This process is followed by all major medical and health research charities in the UK.
 We are proud to be members of the Association of Medical Research Charities who govern this process and have been regularly recognised with a best practice award for our peer review process.